ccamel/awesome-ccamel/README.md

 - [reactioncommerce/reaction](https://github.com/reactioncommerce/reaction) - Mailchimp Open Commerce is an API-first, headless commerce platform built using Node.js, React, GraphQL.
 Deployed via Docker and Kubernetes.
 - [release-it/bumper](https://github.com/release-it/bumper) - Version read/write plugin for release-it
 - [release-it/release-it](https://github.com/release-it/release-it) - 🚀 Automate versioning and package publishing
+- [remarkjs/remark](https://github.com/remarkjs/remark) - remark is a popular tool that transforms markdown with plugins.
+These plugins can inspect and change your markup.
+You can use remark on the server, the client, CLIs, deno, etc.
 - [remarkjs/remark-lint](https://github.com/remarkjs/remark-lint) - plugins to check (lint) markdown code style
 - [rjsf-team/react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) - A React component for building Web forms from JSON Schema.
 - [rollup/rollup-starter-lib](https://github.com/rollup/rollup-starter-lib) - Bare-bones example of how to create a library using Rollup